cskrren/cskrren.github.io/_pages/about.md

 My research interests lie in streaming reconstruction and scene generation.
 I have published papers in top-tier computer vision conferences and journals including CVPR, NIPS, ICLR, RSS, TPAMI, IJCV and TOG, with my publications accumulating 400+ Google Scholar citations.

 # 🔥 News
+- *2026.04*: &nbsp;🎉 One paper on Physically-based Light Transport was accepted to SIGGRAPH 2026.
 - *2026.01*: &nbsp;🎉 Our ARTDECO on On-the-fly reconstruction was accepted to ICLR 2026.
-- *2025.09*: &nbsp;🎉 Our MV-CoLight on Multi-view Object Compositing was accepted to NIPS 2025.
+- *2025.09*: &nbsp;🎉 Our MV-CoLight on Multi-view Object Compositing was accepted to NeurIPS 2025.
 - *2025.08*: &nbsp;🎉 One paper on Unposed Novel View Synthesis was accepted to SIGGRAPH Asia 2025 (ACM TOG).
 - *2025.06*: &nbsp;🎉 Our SMHDR on Multi-view HDR Reconstruction was accepted to IJCV 2025.
 - *2025.05*: &nbsp;🎉 Our Octree-GS on LOD-Structured 3D Gaussians was accepted to TPAMI 2025.